Reporting Police Misconduct in WA

-There is no specific time limit for taking your complaint to the police, but you should make your complaint as soon as possible.
+There is no specific time limit for taking a complaint to the police, but you should make the complaint as soon as possible.

 You may wish to first try to resolve your complaint of misconduct in WA by contacting the officer in charge at the police station from which the issue arose.